Muscle spasms and cramps: what's actually happening inside the muscle.

 A spasm is that handshake getting stuck.
 The myosin stays latched onto the actin and the muscle can't relax, locking into an involuntary, forceful contraction — what you would call a cramp or a charley horse.

 Why does it get stuck?
-Usually because the local environment has gone wrong: not enough fluid, depleted electrolytes, fatigue, or poor blood flow to clear the signal.
-Cleveland Clinic has a clear breakdown of the most common drivers.
+Usually because the local environment around the muscle has gone wrong.
+Cleveland Clinic has a clear breakdown of the most common drivers, which typically fall into a short list:

 How it connects to the Pain Locator